aliazimoshan/dongi/README.md

-# Dongi Expense Tracker
+# Hirro Expense Tracker

-Dongi is a comprehensive financial management app built with Flutter.
+Hirro is a comprehensive financial management app built with Flutter.
 Keep track of your spending, split expenses with others, and set reminders to never miss a payment.
 Available on Android, iOS, and the web.

 ## Technologies Used